 \section{Phenomenology of short ranged FM order via spin clusters}

 Having discussed the origin of the small ferromagnetism, we now focus on the second part of the observed puzzle of whether there is extended regime of short-ranged order below $T_*$ before the onset of true long-ranged magnetism.
 We answer this question in two parts.
-First, we phenomenologically describe a spin cluster model, and show that the short-ranged clusters along with their in-plane moments due to Kitaev interaction describes the experimental observations quite well.
-In the second part, we give a more microscopic understanding of our phenomenological model by indicating that the interesting interplay of disorder and antichiral AFM order can potentially lead to enhanced stability of such short-ranged clusters.
-In this section we focus on the first part of our theoretical modeling.
+In this section we phenomenologically describe a spin-cluster model, and show that the short-ranged clusters along with their in-plane moments due to Kitaev interaction describes the experimental observations quite well.
+In the next section we introduce a microscopic model for the enhanced short range order by studying the interplay of ABH disorder and antichiral AFM order in a 12-site ABH toy model.

+The phenomenological spin-cluster picture described here is reminiscent of Griffiths-phase effects which can occur in the vicinity of phase transitions in disordered systems \cite{Vojta2013}.
+However, here the long range order is primarily AFM antichiral order, while the signatures of spin clusters arise due to their weak FM canting.
+The weak FM canting of short ranged AFM regions, producing small moment spin clusters, is unconventional.
+An additional difference concerns the microscopic source of disorder.
+As discussed in the next section, the localized ABH lattice defects, rather than rare regions of long wavelength disorder, are sufficient for understanding the formation of short range order clusters.
+This microscopic disorder analysis also suggests that the spin-cluster effects should here be highly visible above the ordering transition, as is indeed seen in the fitting results we describe below.

+We now proceed with a phenomenological analysis of spin-cluster effects.
 Phenomenologically, we attribute the $T_*$ temperature to the onset of a short-ranged correlated phase, where the magnetism is controlled via independent finite spin clusters.
-Such clusters gain a small in-plane ferromagnetic moment as we lower the temperature.
-The magnetization of the clusters can then be written as:
+Such clusters can grow and gain a small in-plane ferromagnetic moment as we lower the temperature.
+The magnetization of the clusters can then be written as